< Full site

 In districts trying to prove they need more tax money, however, every element of the budget must prove its value to the community first.
 That means programs and people.
 Being willing to sacrifice the sacred cows is the best way to earn taxpayer trust.

-Letter: Mainstream media a family affair
+Letter: Adopt a family for Christmas

 The Verde Independent Home